psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 ## Procedure

-1. Provide the same Workstate to each receiving model.
+1. Create the next available result directory.
-2. Use the unchanged evaluation prompt.
+2. Provide the same Workstate to the selected receiving model.
-3. Ask the model to continue the task.
+3. Use the unchanged Evaluation Prompt.
-4. Check whether it preserves every status category.
+4. Ask the model to continue the task.
-5. Record any status promotion or authority error.
+5. Check whether it preserves every status category.

-## Critical examples
+6. Record any status promotion or authority error.

-The receiving AI must not:
+The receiving AI must not transform:

 ```text
 Proposed